DataDog/terraform-provider-datadog/docs/resources/rum_metric.md

 Optional:

-- `path` (String) The path to the value the rum-based metric will be aggregated over.
+- `path` (String) The path to the value the RUM-based metric will be aggregated over.
-- `tag_name` (String) Eventual name of the tag that gets created.
+- `tag_name` (String) Name of the tag that gets created.
 By default, `path` is used as the tag name.

 <a id="nestedblock--uniqueness"></a>